 Trigeminal neuralgia treatment

 Trigeminal neuralgia treatment is always tricky; unfortunately, the success rate is low.
-There are several approaches to Trigeminal neuralgia treatment as much as many approaches to health.
+There are as many approaches to trigeminal neuralgia treatment as there are to general health.

 Pharmaceutical drugs